helloyanis/Infinite-craft-memorizer/README.md

 # Infinite-craft-memorizer
-A utility to remember how to get specific items in infinite craft
+A utility to remember how to get specific items in [infinite craft](https://neal.fun/infinite-craft/) Currently under review by the Mozilla team!
+Avilable soon on the Firefox Add-ons store!